iklick/iklick.github.io/_posts/2021-01-04-set-cover-in-parallel.md

 that is, the sparsity of the matrix should be less than an eighth.

-The triplet format is good for iterating over the non-zero elements.
+The triplet format is useful when only iterating over the non-zero elements.

 ```c
   int j, rj, cj;